Why proximity marketing is the next big thing for retailers and small businesses

 A beacon is a small piece of hardware that transmits signals to smartphones and tablets within a certain range of the beacon.

-The range of the beacon varies by manufacturer, but the general range seems to be around 50 metres (164 feet),
+The range of the beacon varies by manufacturer, but the general range seems to be around 50 meters (164 feet),

 so about half the distance of a football pitch or American football field.